ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 Make your collection a part of Ansible community package
 ========================================================

-Make you collection satisfy the :ref:`Ansible community package collections requirements<collections_requirements>` and submit it for inclusion.
+Make your collection satisfy the :ref:`Ansible community package collections requirements<collections_requirements>` and submit it for inclusion.
 See the `inclusion process description <https://github.com/ansible-collections/ansible-inclusion/blob/main/README.md>`_ to learn how.

 Maintain